The Surfside community gathers for a memorial as search efforts turn from rescue to recovery - KESQ

 Faith leaders offered prayers, and at one point an impromptu religious procession unfolded as sisters in brown robes lit candles and marched with a priest holding a statue of Our Lady of Fatima.

-The transition begins Thursday, Levine Cava said, adding that “our team has developed a very detailed plan to guide the transition and to ensure that the operations proceed at the same speed and intensity.”
+“Our team has developed a very detailed plan to guide the transition and to ensure that the operations proceed at the same speed and intensity,” Levine Cava said.

 The way the building collapsed gave people inside the lowest probability of survival, Miami-Dade Fire Rescue Assistant Fire Chief of Operations Raide Jadallah said, referring to it as a “pancake.”